 Self-compassion is necessary especially when we suffer seeing the pain of our loved ones; when we suffer at the thought that things could be different.
 Self-compassion might allow us to distance ourselves from a hurtful situation rather than continue to experience pain, in which case we are far more likely to be ready to help when our help is sought and not feel exhausted, disappointed or bitter.

 If you are a helper/empath/problem solver finding it hard to follow these rules ending up feeling exhausted and/or frustrated, don’t hesitate to contact me for help.
-I know how it’s done.
-I am one of you too and I have managed to break the cycle ?.
+I know how how to do it.
+I am one of you too and I have managed to break the cycle.